 Further, as the Cal 2020 STP is also relevant to this determination, we suggest that the QCA also consider revising upward the estimation provided by the CER's current non-binding STP.
 We would be happy to discuss our view of the Cal 2020 STP based on our expectations of the rate of installation.
-We note that various State incentives have increased installation rates, and that further policy announcements may further accelerate activity.78
+We note that various State incentives have increased installation rates, and that further policy announcements may further accelerate activity.

-In its draft report, ACIL Allen estimated SRES costs using a similar approach as in 2018-19.
-To address the issues raised by Origin Energy and improve the accuracy of the STP estimates, ACIL Allen has updated the CER's published STPs by considering the recent observed strong uptake in small-scale energy systems-using data up to 30 November 2018.
-This approach could potentially reduce the variation in the SRES cost estimates between the draft and final determinations when the CER updates the STPs in March 2019.
+To address the issues raised by Origin Energy, ACIL Allen updated the CER's non-binding STPs for the draft determination, by using data up to 30 November 2018 to incorporate the recently observed strong uptake in small-scale energy systems.
+This approach reduced the variation in the SRES cost estimates between the draft and final determinations, when the CER updated the STPs in March 2019.

-ACIL Allen estimated that the SRES cost for 2019-20 would be \$6.49/MWh for all retail tariffs an increase of \$0.65/MWh compared to the 2018-19 final determination.
-This increase reflects a higher projected uptake of rooftop solar photovoltaic in 2019 and 2020.
+In its final report, ACIL Allen estimated SRES costs using a similar approach as in 2018-19.
+ACIL Allen estimated that the SRES cost for 2019-20 would be \$7.26/MWh for all retail tariffs-an increase of \$1.42/MWh compared to the 2018-19 final determination.